kisom/rawk/page/sfnet/what.md

 all markdown files to full pages to create a site with consistent headers, footers, and a context menu of sorts.

+rawk has been verified on the following systems:
+* linux
+* openbsd